 Stud: Subsidiary vertical member in a framed wall or partition.

-Summer Beam: Major timber spanning between other floor timbers to support common joists.
+Summer Beam: Major timber ulning between other floor timbers to support common joists.
 See BRIDGING JOIST.

 Sweep: See BOW.

 Table: 1.
 In a scarf joint, the raised portion of each scarf-half, designed to interfere once assembled and so prevent withdrawal in the length.
 2. The broad surface of a vertical housing.

 Teazle Tenon: In the English tying joint, the tenon cut at the top of the post that engages the underside of the tie beam.

 Telescoping Framing: Steeple framing, concealed from the outside, that lodges the bottom timbers of any given stage several feet within the frame of the stage below, contributing stability.